 Agenda for an After Action Review Meeting

-Standard introduction with emphasis on the project objectives and expected impact of the project on the organizational holarchy, including key assumptions or constraints.
+Begin with a standard introduction and emphasize the project objectives and expected impact of the project on the organizational holarchy.
+Carefully articulate and codify key assumptions or constraints.

 Results are compared to the SMART objectives.
-What worked and hampered are captured as input for later discussion.
+Items that worked or hampered provide input for later discussion.
 Be careful with scope creep immediately.
 Questions that may be out-of-bounds at this time include why certain actions were taken, how stakeholders reacted, why adjustments were made (or not), what assumptions developed, and other questions that need to be managed later.

 Goals and Considerations

-Results are compared to the fuzzy goals and other considerations.
+Compare the project results to the fuzzy goals and other considerations.
 Again, be careful with scope creep.
-Questions about why certain actions were taken, how stakeholders reacted, why adjustments were made (or not), what assumptions developed, and other questions should be managed later.
+Manage other questions later such as why certain actions were taken, how stakeholders reacted, why adjustments occurred (or not), and what assumptions developed.

 What Worked & Hampered

-Discussion about results (or lack thereof) always stimulates talk about options and conditions to be leveraged in subsequent projects.
+Results-focused discussion focused (or lack thereof) stimulates talk about options and conditions to leverage in future projects.